MERLIN ROCKET DESIGN GUIDE

 Designed for good light weather performance carrying heavyweights.
 This design achieved its purpose admirably and is an excellent choice for heavyweight crews, especially inland on the river.
 Said to be hard work to windward when sailed by lightweights.
 Beam 6'3" (1.9m).
 Suitable for about 26 stone.

 The Smokers Satisfaction is a flared-out version of the previously successful Satisfaction, designed to carry more weight.
 This design is probably the most famous all-rounder and certainly one of the most successful designs ever.
-It has proved successful at all levels with a variety of crew weights, and is still going strong today.
+It has proved successful at all levels with a variety of crew weights, and aged very well with good results well after its time.
 A variant of this design is the Fadeaway.

 It is noted for being a good all rounder, and is a reasonably fast tacker, so still a good choiucve for small lakes or the river.
 It is good in light airs and was certainly the most successful design of the late seventies.
 It won the Championships in 1975, 1977 and 1980, and won the Inlands in 1974 and 1977 (Fadeaway won in 1974).
-Strengthened and updated examples of this design still win open meetings on restricted water and many club races.
+Its populariuty saw many attempts at strengthening and updating examples of this design with varying levels of success.

 In it’s time a very good open water boat for lightweights.
 Extremely stable, but very slow tacking, and thought to be unsuitable for restricted water.
 Beam 6'10" (2.09m).
-Suitable for under 20 stone.
+Suitable for under 20 stone (Infidel) and up to 22 stone (Hooligan).

-Several varieties of this design exist, with improved weight carrying ability and light weight performance, merging into the Hooligan design.
+Several varieties of this design exist, with improved weight carrying ability and light weight performance, merging into the Hooligan design but this was still rather slow tacking and sluggish in light winds, though it would carry weight better.
 The best known variant is the W.T.
 Special Infidel which finished 4th & 5th in the 1974 championships, 5th in 1975 and 10th in 1979.

 This design was an extreme one in its day.
 With a fine U-section bow and flat aft sections it is very fast reaching in strong winds but has been noted for its nose-diving tendencies when hit by a sudden gust (sit on the transom or sink!).